Guide for Kickstart Weekend: Industry/Market Research

 - Do a Google search with keywords followed by "association".

 - Industry profiles in library databases may have a section for related associations.
-For example, in the IBISWorld report, look under "About this Industry", then "Additional Resources".
+For example, in the IBISWorld report, look under the External Environment -> Assistance -> Non-government section.